sandraluong/sandraluong/README.md

 Web Developer
 -------------

 As a self-taught junior frontend developer with a passion for learning and problem-solving.I am excited to bring my skills and enthusiasm to a team environment.
 I am a quick learner and always willing to go beyond my assigned tasks to contribute to the success of the project and the team.
+My strong communication and collaboration skills make me a valuable team player, and I am confident in my ability to learn and adapt quickly to new technologies and challenges.

 * 🌍  I'm based in Czech Republic
 * ✉️  You can contact me at [elieluong1993@gmail.com](mailto:elieluong1993@gmail.com)